 Did you know there is a 100-percent foolproof way to prevent a hangover?
 Want to hear it?
 You’re not going to like it, we can promise you that.
 The way to prevent a hangover?
 Put the glass down and don’t drink.

-We told you you wouldn’t want to hear it.
-We barely got through typing those words.
+See?
+We told you that you wouldn’t want to hear it.
+It was hard enough for us to type those damnable words.

 How Does Alcohol Affect the Body?

 Understanding how the body metabolizes alcohol is a great first step toward understanding how to prevent a hangover.
 We know what you’re thinking: “Um, duh, it gets you drunk.”
 Well, it’s slightly more complicated than that.
 “When the body senses that you have alcohol in your system, it wants to metabolize that first before anything else, because we don’t store alcohol,” Sedgwick says.
 “We can store the calories that come from alcohol, but we can’t store the alcohol itself.”

 The body responds to the simple sugars in alcohol by pumping out insulin, which then results in a low blood sugar situation.
 “About 20 percent of alcohol goes to the stomach, where it gets absorbed directly and gives you that buzz right away,” according to Sedgwick.
 “The rest of it is processed in your intestines, as are most of your nutrients.
 A tiny bit is excreted through your breath, sweat, saliva, and urine.”
 Generally speaking, the body can process about a quarter to a third of an ounce of alcohol per hour, which is the equivalent of an ounce of hard liquor (meaning that Shotsgiving is off the table if you’re playing it safe, which we recommend).